Tinguaro

 Tinguaro (died December 1495, in La Laguna) was a Guanche sigoñe of Tenerife, also known as Chimechia and Achimenchia Tinguaro.

 Tinguaro was in charge of the area known as Acentejo.
 Half-brother of the mencey Bencomo, Tinguaro led the Guanche forces to victory against the invading Castilians in the First Battle of Acentejo.
 He fell at the Battle of Aguere, a crushing defeat for the original population of the island, resulting in the conquest of the island by the Castilians.

+The plant genus Tinguarra (now considered a synonym of Athamanta), was named after Tinguaro.